 Mean score of companies in the Rubber and Plastic Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Amcor reported total greenhouse gas emissions of approximately 11,510,000,000 kg CO2e, comprising 430,000,000 kg CO2e from Scope 1, 1,168,000,000 kg CO2e from Scope 2, and 8,870,000,000 kg CO2e from Scope 3 emissions.
-This represents a significant commitment to reducing their carbon footprint, with a target to achieve a 60% reduction in GHG emissions intensity by 2030, relative to a 2006 baseline.
-Amcor has set ambitious long-term goals, committing to net-zero emissions across its entire value chain by 2050.
-This includes a near-term target to reduce absolute Scope 1 and 2 emissions by 54.6% by FY2033 from a FY2022 base year, and a 32.5% reduction in absolute Scope 3 emissions within the same timeframe.
-The company aims for a 90% reduction in both Scope 1 and 2 emissions and Scope 3 emissions by 2050.
-These initiatives align with industry standards for climate action, demonstrating Amcor's dedication to sustainability and responsible environmental stewardship.
-The company is headquartered in Switzerland (CH) and continues to work towards its climate commitments through various reduction strategies and science-based targets.
+The company has set ambitious climate commitments, aiming for a 60% reduction in GHG emissions intensity by 2030 compared to a 2006 baseline.
+As of the end of FY2020, Amcor achieved a 36% reduction in emissions intensity, indicating significant progress towards this target.
+Furthermore, Amcor has committed to achieving net-zero emissions across its value chain by 2050.
+Near-term targets include a 54.6% reduction in absolute Scope 1 and 2 emissions by FY2033 from a FY2022 baseline, alongside a 32.5% reduction in absolute Scope 3 emissions within the same timeframe.
+Long-term goals extend to a 90% reduction in both Scope 1 and 2 emissions and Scope 3 emissions by FY2050, reinforcing Amcor's commitment to sustainable practices in the packaging industry.

 Access structured emissions data, company-specific emission factors, and source documents